wesngu28/wesngu28.com/src/pages/blog/next-to-astro.md

 After adding Solid, I was able to shed the dependency on react, react-dom, react-intersection-observer, and react-mapbox-gl.
 It took a while, but I was able to convert my intersection observer code and even the entire map to a more close to vanilla implementation, but in Solid.

+Some caveats I encountered was actually in trying to get rid of as much Solid/React components as possible.
+My last.fm and github code, which require API clals to their respective parent services, could either have ran on the server or on the client.

+- If I chose to run it on the server, it would only be a matter of having it sit in the frontmatter of an Astro component.
+The problem with this approach is that it would add between 1-3 seconds on navigation and load, which was unacceptable to me.

+- If I ran it on the client, I would have loading states on the page, which isn't too appealing.
+It would also cause unnecessary client-side javascript where I could just do it on the server.

+I decided to have it run on the client, but now I had two choices.

+1. Deal with Vanilla javascript and have it compile in a client-side script with Astro
+2. Use SolidJS for JSX and comfortable syntax, but accept I will ship unnecessary Javascript.

+I chose the latter for now, but I might experiment with getting the former to work.
+A possible answer to the loading state is to have another component occupy the initial viewport so the loading elements are pushed further down, but I'm not sure what else I need to give away about me.
+Movies?
+TV shows?

 ## Blog

 It wouldn't be an Astro website without a blog, right?
 A blog is one of the starter templates that Astro provides as well as is the official tutorial on their website.
 I wanted a blog, and now that I was using Astro, it only felt right to make one.